 Statute and regulations specify the stakeholder groups that school districts and COEs must consult when developing the LCAP: teachers, principals, administrators, other school personnel, local bargaining units of the LEA, parents, and students.
 Before adopting the LCAP, school districts and COEs must share it with the Parent Advisory Committee and, if applicable, to its English Learner Parent Advisory Committee.
 The superintendent is required by statute to respond in writing to the comments received from these committees.
 School districts and COEs must also consult with the special education local plan area administrator(s) when developing the LCAP.
 Statute requires charter schools to consult with teachers, principals, administrators, other school personnel, parents, and students in developing the LCAP.
-The LCAP should also be shared with, and LEAs should request input from, schoolsite-level advisory groups, etc.), to facilitate alignment between schoolsite and district-level goals and actions.
+The LCAP should also be shared with, and LEAs should request input from, schoolsite-level advisory groups, as applicable (e.g., schoolsite councils, English Learner Advisory Councils, student advisory groups, etc.), to facilitate alignment between schoolsite and district-level goals and actions.